 The battle against CWD takes another interesting turn.

-In what was probably only a matter of time, researchers have announced the discovery of chronic wasting disease in deer semen for the first time ever.
+In what was probably only a matter of time, researchers announced the discovery of chronic wasting disease in deer semen for the first time ever in January 2020.

 CWD is an always-fatal neurological disorder spread by prions.
 The disease affects deer and other members of the cervid family like moose and elk.
 It often mistakenly compared to a "zombie disease" because of how it makes deer lose their natural fear of humans.
 Infected animals can often look sickly and emaciated in the late stages of the disease right before they die.

-The Milwaukee Journal Sentinel reports this latest discovery by the Houston-based University of Texas Health Science Center was made testing semen from animals that came from captive deer facilities in Wisconsin.
+The Milwaukee Journal Sentinel reported the discovery by the Houston-based University of Texas Health Science Center was made while testing semen from animals that came from captive deer facilities in Wisconsin.
 This included both facilities that were disease free and ones that held CWD-positive animals.
 Their findings were reported in the scientific journal Plos One.